From Shortage to Readiness

 This article explores the lesser-known logistical efforts that played a crucial role in the conflict.
 By delving into the War Diary of the New Zealand Division ADOS, we aim to provide a different understanding of the battle, understanding the resilience and ingenuity of those who worked tirelessly behind the scenes to support the New Zealand defence.

 Following the disastrous Greek campaign, General Freyberg assumed command of Crete Force (Creforce) for the defence of Crete on 1 May 1941, deploying approximately 28,600 British, Australian, Greek, and New Zealand troops across four sectors: Heraklion, Retimo, Suda Bay, and Maleme.
 Despite the seemingly adequate size of this force, several factors significantly reduced its combat effectiveness.
 The Germans held complete air superiority, with only the British 14th Brigade fully equipped.
-A severe shortage of small arms ammunition and the lack of vehicles rendered mobile defence impossible.
+A severe shortage of small-arms ammunition and a lack of vehicles rendered mobile defence impossible.
 Each sector had to maintain a static defence within its locality, contributing to the island’s immobility and, ultimately, the failure to repel the enemy.

 Initially, the Ordnance aspects of the operation were under the command of Creforce Assistant Director of Ordnance Services (ADOS) Lieutenant-Colonel J. Hitchcock of the Royal Army Ordnance Corps (RAOC), who arrived on 24 April.
 However, by mid-May, he was recalled to Egypt, and the leadership was passed to Lieutenant-Colonel S. T. Rooke RAOC, who had also been evacuated from Greece.[1]